mcv-m6-video/mcv-c6-2024-team3/Week7/README.md

         │   ├── inference_custom_videos.py   # This file is used to do inference with the desired models.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
         │   └── train_optimize_baseline.py   # This is the baseline training code slightly modified for our task.
-        ├── Task_2                           # In this folder you can find the code of the task 2.
+        ├── Task2                            # In this folder you can find the code of the task 2.
         |   ├── utils/                       # This folder remain the same as the one given.
         │   |   ├── __init__.py              # This file remain the same as the one given.
         |   |   ├── model_analysis.py        # This file remain the same as the one given.
         │   |   └── statistics.py            # This file remain the same as the one given.
-        |   ├── data_utils.py                # This file is the one where we defined the dataset class.
+        |   ├── HMDB51Dataset.py             # This file is the one where we defined the dataset class, custom for the multimodal this week.
-        |   ├── inference.py                 # This file is used to load the best weights of the model you desire and get the metrics and plots.
+        |   ├── data_utils.py                # A backup before implementing the TSN for training and inference :)
+        │   ├── model_task1.py               # Model generator function for task 1.
+        │   ├── model_task2.py               # Model generator function for task 2.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
+        │   ├── task_1.py                    # Code to train the model the task 1.
-        │   └── train.py                     # This file is a wandb method to optimize the hyperparameters of the image model classification.
+        │   └── task_2.py                    # Code to train the model the task 2.
-        └── README.md                        # Modification of util functions
+        └── README.md                        # README.md

 Other files in the repository are just requirements and functions to execute the tasks.